bdwilliamson/academic-kickstart/content/publication/journal-article/vim1/index.md

 slides: ""
 ---

-We first focused on a nonparametric extension of the classical measure based on the difference in R-squared (from linear models).
+In my first paper on population variable importance, we focused on a nonparametric extension of the classical measure based on the difference in R-squared values (from linear models).
 We provide a simple approach for estimation that incorporates machine learning tools, and yields valid confidence intervals for the true importance.